Mich-Martins/Sales-Performance-Product-Intelligence-Dashboard/docs/methodology.md

 ## 4. Data Modelling

 The DAX source explicitly references `FactTable` and `Dim_Date`.
 This confirms the presence or intended use of a sales fact table and a date dimension.
-Other model tables, relationship directions, cardinalities, calculated columns, and hidden fields are `[NEEDS INPUT]`.
+Other model tables, relationship directions, cardinalities, calculated columns, and hidden fields are all calculated and done using power query.

 ## 5. Measure Development